PRAmerican Magazine

 The Splendid Little War

-In 1898, the world shifted.
-The U.S. battleship Maineexploded in Havana Harbor, sparking the Spanish-American War.
-While the world focused on Cuba, U.S. General Nelson A. Miles led troops onto the beaches of Guánica, Puerto Rico, on July 25.
+In 1898, the world changed dramatically.
+The U.S. battleship Maine exploded in Havana Harbor, igniting the Spanish-American War.
+While attention turned to Cuba, U.S. General Nelson A. Miles led troops onto the shores of Guánica, Puerto Rico, on July 25.
+Many Puerto Ricans initially welcomed the Americans as a 'Libertador,' viewing the U.S. as a great democracy that would enhance their Spanish autonomy into full independence or statehood.
+They believed in the American promise of 'the blessings of enlightened civilization.'

 The Room Where It Happened: Paris, 1898

-The "Insular" Heartbreak
+The 'Insular' Heartbreak

 The Forced Embrace